FAITH AND WORKS

 Where sin increases grace increases all the more.
 Some of Paul’s day and some in our day twist Paul’s statement to their own destruction.

 Someone might argue, “If my falsehood enhances God’s truthfulness and so increases his glory, why am I still condemned as a sinner?”
-Why not say—as we are being slanderously reported as saying and as some claim that we say—“Let us do evil that good may result”?
+Why not say — as we are being slanderously reported as saying and as some claim that we say — “Let us do evil that good may result”?
 Their condemnation is deserved.
 (Romans 3:7,8)

 You know, I have been studying the Bible for many years.
-I have come to the conclusion that the Holy Spirit has placed some passages in the Bible so those whose hearts are wrong will be able to justify their deceptions from the Scriptures.
-They will find that when they play games with God, God will play games with them.
+I have come to the conclusion that the Holy Spirit has placed some passages in the Bible so that those whose hearts are wrong will be able to justify their deceptions from the Scriptures.
+They will discover that when they play games with God, God will play games with them.
 And God always wins!

-If your heart is wrong you will find in Paul’s writings proof that you are justified in your sin.
+If your heart is wrong, you will find in Paul’s writings proof that you are justified in your sin.
 In fact, the humanistic thrust in today’s world has seduced Christian leaders into believing that Christ is justifying their sinful behavior because they profess belief in Him.

 Those whose hearts tell them somehow today’s preaching is not of God may rejoice to discover they have been correct all along.
 The current grace-rapture-Heaven emphasis is not the burden of the Spirit in our time.
-The Spirit is calling for righteous behavior on the part of all believers; then on the part of our government; then on the part of all men.
+The Spirit is calling for righteous behavior on the part of all believers, then on the part of our government, then on the part of all men.

 I say in the name of the Lord Jesus that God is requiring righteousness today.
 Those who repent and seek the Lord will be spared with their families in the day God comes to punish America for her moral sins.
 But the arrogant believers who believe Christ is accepting their lying and gossiping, their covetousness and seeking preeminence, their love of pleasure and entertainment, their willingness to participate in the Antichrist world spirit, will suffer greatly in the coming days.